 Social Studies is a multidisciplinary subject that aims to equip learners with knowledge, attitudes, values and skills that will enable them to become active, informed, innovative and responsible citizens.
 Social Studies addresses the challenges or problems that confront and threaten the survival of Ghanaian society.
-It does so by providing the learner with the opportunity to apply concepts, theories, and generalisations from a variety of relevant disciplines to analyse, investigate, and come up with appropriate solutions to personal and societal problems.
+It does so by allowing the learner to apply concepts, theories, and generalisations from various relevant disciplines to analyse, investigate, and come up with appropriate solutions to personal and societal problems.
 It allows learners to explore their immediate environment and the world further.
 Therefore, Social Studies focuses explicitly on developing the learner's curiosity, critical thinking, problem-solving skills and competencies for personal development and leadership.
 Besides, it seeks to enhance communication and collaboration, creativity and innovation, digital literacy, cultural identity and global citizenship.
-The inclusion of Social Studies in the Common Core Programme of the Pre-tertiary Education Curriculum is intended to enable learners to acquire relevant tools to become effective, active and patriotic citizens.
-In the views of Quartey (1984) retorted that social studies could be defined as a subject that equips man with the necessary tools (knowledge, attitude and skills) to solve personal and societal problems.
+The inclusion of Social Studies in the Common Core Programme of the Pre-tertiary Education Curriculum is intended to enable learners to acquire relevant tools to become effective, active and patriotic citizens and in the views of Quartey (1984) retorted that social studies could be defined as a subject that equips man with the necessary tools (knowledge, attitude and skills) to solve personal and societal problems.
 A solid social studies curriculum includes knowledge, experience, and resourcefulness to promote national cohesion and civic education.
 Social studies expose students to their cultural surroundings, which helps them form positive beliefs, values, and attitudes (Enem, 2017).
 In describing the scope of social studies, MOE (2015) notes that the subject draws from geography, economics, and civic education and merges these topics to form a unique subject.
 According to Ravitch (2016), social studies is considered a large umbrella covering various subjects, disciplines, and abilities.
-It is crucial to note that when subject areas are utilised to determine the scope of Social Studies, the goal is to enhance the understanding and values related to the subject areas.
+It is crucial to note that when subject areas are utilised to determine the scope of Social

-This implies that the philosophy of learning Social Studies is based on the need to train citizens who are reflective, concerned, active and participatory to be able to fit into the ever-changing world and contribute their quota to society.
-Social Studies will provide avenues for learners to interact with people and interrogate issues to construct new knowledge and ideas, as well as describe, analyse, and evaluate issues that are critical to the survival of the human race.
-In essence, the curriculum is designed to generate activities that will make learning more relevant by using their previous knowledge, experiences and environments to acquire competencies.
+This implies that the philosophy of learning Social Studies is based on the need to train citizens who are reflective, concerned, active and participatory citizens to fit into the ever-changing world and contribute their quota to society.
+Social Studies will provide avenues for learners to interact with people and interrogate issues to construct new knowledge and ideas, as well as describe, analyse, and evaluate issues critical to the survival of the human race.
+The curriculum is designed to generate activities that will make learning more relevant by using their previous knowledge, experiences and environments to acquire competencies.